robyn-shanks/shanks-artistry/README.md

 ## Nice-to-haves
 Living Room page:
 - If I have time I would like to build an additional page that has a large background image of a living room, soft-jazz music that starts when you load the page, and the painting that was clicked in the gallery page on the wall of the living room.
 There would also be a side bar of all the images that could be clicked on to replace the initial painting in the living room.
 - this would allow users to view what the painting may look like in their living room.
 - this would create more user interaction with the site.
 - there would be a clickable navigation to go to the specific paintings information on the details page so that the user could email the artist and request an order.
+- this would allow users to view what the painting may look like in their living room.
+- this would create more user interaction with the site.
+- there would be a clickable navigation to go to the specific paintings information on the details page so that the user could email the artist and request an order.